The class is graded as follows:

 Collaborating with other students to write reviews is not permitted.
 Your reviews should ideally include original ideas that do not appear in the other students' reviews.
 However, If you independently make similar points, that is acceptable.

 You may skip any 2 paper reviews without affecting your grade.
 You will receive a deduction of one letter grade for missing more than 2 reviews.
-Each review will be given a score in the [0,2] range.
-The overall review grade for the course will be calculated based on a random sample of 7 reviews over the semester.
+The overall review grade for the course will be calculated based on a random sample of 5-7 reviews over the semester.

-Each student will give two presentations on two topics during the semester.
+Each student will give 3-4 presentations on different topics during the semester.
 The goals are for you to learn more about particular areas of interest related to our assigned readings, and give an overview of what you learned to the rest of the class.
 Here is what you should do:

 - By the deadline mentioned on the class schedule, specify your topic preferences (up to 5 topics) from the list of topics posted on Pizza.
 For each topic, you can find the related readings and the presentation date on the class schedule.
 The instructor will take your preferences into account while assigning the topics.
 The topic assignment will be announced on the class schedule.